MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/storage.md

 ### InvalidHeaderValue error message when using beta version of SDK

-In rare scenarios, applications that have upgraded the latest beta or generally available version of the SDK can receive an `InvalidHeaderValue` error message.
+In rare scenarios, applications that have upgraded to the latest beta or generally available version of the SDK can receive an `InvalidHeaderValue` error message.
 This issue can occur when using any of the Storage libraries.
 The error message looks similar to the following sample:

 ```console
 HTTP/1.1 400 The value for one of the HTTP headers is not in the correct format.